Stuart Appleby's Golf Swing

 One thing you'll note is that when he gets into the steeper shoulder position the club is going to come out a little bit more upright and vertical, rather than around, as you would see in a more typical one plane swing.

-Again, this all has to do with the way Stuart takes the club back, which is very quiet, the way he wants to work the ball in both directions, the way he set up his swing to allow for that, and the way he keeps the club face very square and quiet throughout the swing.
+Again, this all has to do with the way Stuart takes the club back — which is very quiet — the way he wants to work the ball in both directions, the way he set up his swing to allow for that, and the way he keeps the club face very square and quiet throughout the swing.

-He doesn't need to have a very aggressive release around his body, whereas someone who takes the club back very open - rolling the left forearm dramatically in the backswing and then rolling it dramatically on the way down - will swing more around.
+He doesn't need to have a very aggressive release around his body, whereas someone who takes the club back very open — rolling the lead forearm dramatically in the backswing and then rolling it dramatically on the way down — will swing more around.

 Club through left shoulder, shoulder plane matches upClub through left shoulder, shoulder plane matches up

-In the final photo the club is coming up through his left shoulder rather than underneath the shoulder as you might see in a more typical one plane golfer who releases the club around their body in order to square the club face up.
+In the final photo the club is coming up through his lead shoulder rather than underneath the shoulder as you might see in a more typical one plane golfer who releases the club around their body in order to square the club face up.

 You won't see that here with Stuart because he keeps it very quiet.
 The club comes up more through his shoulder, then his shoulder plane starts to match back up.
 The club is definitely more upright than it was on the way back.
 Again, this is all part of the overall dynamics of his swing, to keep the ball from going left.
 The final phase of Stuart's release is a nice, full, fluid follow through.